Capstone-Projects-2023-Fall/project-studysync/documentation/docs/requirements/features-and-requirements.md

 7. **Search and Filter:** Users can  filter flashcards based on various parameters like difficulty.

+8. **AI Features:** Users have the capability to leverage artificial intelligence for the generation of flashcards and quiz questions.
+This can be accomplished through inputting specific criteria or by uploading images.

 ## Non-functional Requirements:

 1. **Responsiveness:** The application should be accessible and usable on various devices, including mobile phones, tablets, and desktops.